Bridge Financing

 There are many ways an enterprise can secure bridge financing, and the options will depend on the borrower’s credit profile and history.
 More options are available to a company with a solid credit history and market position and one that needs a little short-term credit than a company in huge financial distress.

-It is extremely important that companies consider bridge financing very carefully because it can entail such a high interest rate that can lead to even more financial problems.
+It is extremely important that companies consider bridge financing very carefully because it can entail such a high interest rate that it can lead to even more financial problems.

 Bridge financing is not straightforward and often includes a lot of provisions that help to protect the lender.